jwebmeister/kynseed_saveeditor/README.md

     - Default is "Slot1_Autosave.xml".
     - Will also make a backup just prior to overwriting.
 - File->Options to change editor settings
     - Can specify paths and filenames of required data and savegame files.
-Enable use of use modded game files, also see files within ".\saveedit_data\".
+Enables use of modded game files, also see files within ".\saveedit_data\".
     - Default editor assumes it is run from Kynseed game directory (e.g. "...\steamapps\common\Kynseed\").